 Finally, in 2007-2008, Pepper collaborated with Villanova on a Pre-Law Undergraduate Scholars (PLUS) Program.
 A four-week, legal preparatory program at Villanova Law that introduces sophomores and juniors from groups underrepresented in the legal profession to the possibilities of law school and legal careers, the PLUS Program is sponsored by the Law School Admission Council and operated by Villanova in collaboration with Pepper Hamilton.
 In 2013, Pepper sponsored a similar program with Rutgers-Camden School of Law, where students were mentored by Pepper attorneys, clients and lawyers from the community.

-Pepper sponsors the annual Honorable James T. Giles High School Essay Contest, which introduces Philadelphia high school students to laws and legal decisions that have a broad impact on our society, and recognizes them for their work.
+Pepper sponsors the annual High School Diversity Pipeline Essay Contest, which introduces Philadelphia high school students to laws and legal decisions that have a broad impact on our society, and recognizes them for their work.
 The intent of the contest is to spark an interest in participants to think about a career in law, leading to a more diverse legal profession down the road.